 - As expected, Last Bastion has great replay value.
 You have different Bastion tile layouts, the Horde deck is randomized, you face different Warlords, you have different hero combos, and, of course, the dice.
 Plus, there are multiple difficulty levels to choose from.

 - I really like how the Grasp of Evil figures work.
 It’s cool that they can be placed in multiple places, tweaking the puzzle in different ways.
-The designer created them by combining different Ghost Stories ghosts’ abilities, which I think that was a great idea.
+The designer created them by combining different Ghost Stories ghosts’ abilities, was a great idea.

 - The fantasy tower defense theme does come through.
 It definitely feels like you are protecting your people as this horde of monsters rushed at you from all four sides.

 - Great rulebook.
-I think everyone will agree that Last Bastion’s rulebook is a lot better than Ghost Stories’.
+I think everyone will agree that Last Bastion’s rulebook is a lot better than the one found in Ghost Stories.
 Oh, and the rules for two and three-player games are much more straightforward.

 - To me, the most unfortunate thing about Last Bastion is that it’s almost the exact same game as Ghost Stories, just with a different theme.
 It has a nice new look and I like how the Grasp of Evil figures work, but I’d say about 90 percent of the game was taken directly from Ghost Stories, making it feel less… special.